jperump/thenextai/README.md

 A simple website running on NodeJs and Mongodb.
 This lets users upload datasets and download them from other users.

-Code courtesy : Neeraja Neelakantan @https://github.com/Neeraja61194
+Code (Nodejs) courtesy : Neeraja Neelakantan @https://github.com/Neeraja61194